KristianWindsor/stocks.vision/README.md

 A crawler is a script that collects data from any source on the Internet.
 Most of these are public APIs, such as [Alpha Vantage](https://www.alphavantage.co/documentation/) or [Reddit](https://www.reddit.com/dev/api/).

 The collected data is inserted into the database.
-You can view the database through phpMyAdmin at https://localhost:8080
+You can view the database with any database client.

 ## List of stocks